UA-29526872-1

 Once you're happy with how everything looks, start creating the dividers.

-Once you're happy with your entire set up, take all the pieces out.
+Once you're happy with your setup, remove all the pieces.

 4. Prep and assemble the dividers